Edensor Park suburb profile

 Edensor Park property market performance

-Edensor Park's property market has shown a positive trend over the past 12 months, with house values increasing by 4.7%.
-The current median house price stands at approximately $1.32 million.
-However, there is no data available for units, indicating a lack of unit sales activity in the area.
+Edensor Park's property market has shown a positive trend in house values over the past 12 months, with a 5.9% increase, bringing the median house price to $1.51 million.
+However, there is no data available for units, indicating a lack of unit sales in the area.

-In terms of sales activity, 20 houses have been sold in the past 12 months, with houses spending a median of 35 days on the market, suggesting a relatively brisk pace for house sales.
-The absence of unit sales further highlights the focus on the housing market in Edensor Park.
+In terms of sales activity, 14 houses were sold in the past 12 months, with houses spending a median of 35 days on the market, suggesting a relatively brisk market for houses.
+The absence of unit sales highlights a potential gap in the market for this property type.

 | Houses | Units | |